-Where grants and contributions are received they are credited to the appropriate capital/ revenue account on an accruals basis and recognised immediately in the Comprehensive Income and Expenditure Statement as income.
+Where grants and contributions are received they are credited to the appropriate capital/ revenue account on an accruals basis and recognised immediately in the CIES.
 Specific service revenue grants are shown in the relevant service line.
 General revenue grants and capital grants are shown in the Non Specific Grant Income lines.

-Where a capital grant or contribution has been recognised as income in the Comprehensive Income and Expenditure Statement, the grant or contribution is transferred to the Capital Grants Unapplied Account and the transfer is reported in the Movement in Reserves Statement.
+Where a capital grant or contribution has been recognised as income in the CIES, the grant or contribution is transferred to the Capital Grants Unapplied Account and the transfer is reported in the MIRS.
 Where the expenditure to be financed has been incurred at the balance sheet date the grant is transferred from the Capital Grants Unapplied Account to the Capital Adjustment Account.
-This transfer is also reported in the Movement in Reserves Statement.
+This transfer is also reported in the MIRS.

-Where a capital grant or contribution has a condition that the Council has not satisfied at the balance sheet date, the grant or contribution is credited to Capital Grants Receipts in Advance on the balance sheet.
-Once the condition has been met the grant is transferred and recognised as income in the Comprehensive Income and Expenditure Statement.
+Where a capital grant or contribution has a condition that the Council has not satisfied at the balance sheet date, the grant or contribution is credited to Capital Grants Receipts in Advance on the Balance Sheet.
+Once the condition has been met the grant is transferred and recognised as income in the CIES.